McDonald's Whale Trades Spotted - McDonald's (NYSE:MCD)

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for McDonald's options trades today is 965.83 with a total volume of 4,117.00.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for McDonald's's big money trades within a strike price range of $120.0 to $350.0 over the last 30 days.
+Looking at the volume and open interest is a powerful move while trading options.
+This data can help you track the liquidity and interest for McDonald's's options for a given strike price.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of McDonald's's whale trades within a strike price range from $135.0 to $380.0 in the last 30 days.

 McDonald's Option Volume And Open Interest Over Last 30 Days